nickpoison/nickpoison.github.io/tsgraph.md

 <br/>

 &#128530; Let's do another `ggplot` with more than 2 series on the same plot.
 The script does not work with time series so you have to spend some time removing the time series attributes.
-You could try `ggfortify` ... it might work now, but I'm not going to touch it because I've been burned before.
+You could try `ggfortify` ... it might work now, but we're not going to touch it because we've been burned before.

 &#128549;  We're going to use 3 series from the LA Pollution study from `astsa`.
 The data are weekly time series, so we're removing the attributes first.